floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/02-artifacts.typ

 Most of the publications tracing dependencies between classes (or modules) do this at the level of the classes (or modules).
 As #citeauthor(<mazlami_etal_2017>) remark, using a more granular approach at the level of methods (or functions) and attributes has the potential to improve the quality of the decomposition.
 #citeauthor(<carvalho_etal_2020>) use a more granular approach, identifying dependencies between methods in the source code.
-On the other hand, #citeauthor(<kinoshita_kanuka_2022>) do not automatically extract information from the source code, but relies on a software architect to decompose the software system on the basis of business capability.
+On the other hand, #citeauthor(<kinoshita_kanuka_2022>) do not automatically extract information from the source code, but rely on a software architect to decompose the software system on the basis of business capability.

 #citeauthor(<romani_etal_2022>) propose a data-centric microservice candidate identification method based on knowledge gathered from the database schema.
 The authors extract table and column methods from the database schema, and use the semantically enriched information as input for the identification algorithm.